9 Recommendations for Getting the Best Performance Upgrades For Your 2002+ MINI

 4. One of the most popular and result-driven performance upgrades you can make is Upgrading your Turbocharger.

 5. Intercooler and Outlet Pipe Upgrades - go hand in hand with a high performance Turbocharger and maximizing power.

 8. Suspension Upgrades are a sure-fire way to get better handling for lower lap times.

 10. And as a special bonus, our favorite upgrade, SprintBooster.
-(While not technically a performance part, it sure feels like it when your out cruising the town!)
+(While not technically a performance performance parts, it sure feels like it when your out cruising the town!)